Boscastle: History

-Boscastle was first inhabited by the Bottreaux family around 1080, and the name of the village comes from Bottreaux Castle (pronounced "Botro"), a 12th-century motte-and-bailey fortress, of which few remains survive.
-The castle, built sometime between 1154 and 1189 by Sir William des Bottreaux, was anciently in the possession of the de Botreaux family, which became under William de Botreaux (1337–91) the Barons Botreaux.
-It was to the father of William 1st Baron Botreaux, also William, that Edward II granted a charter in 1312 to hold a market at Boscastle, along with a fair on the Feast of Saint James.
+Boscastle takes its name from Bottreaux Castle, a now vanished motte and bailey built sometime between 1154 and 1189 by Sir William des Bottreaux.
+The Bottreaux family had been established here since around 1080.
+In 1312, Edward II granted them a charter allowing them to hold a market at Boscastle, along with a fair on the Feast of Saint James.

-The antiquary, John Leland in the mid 16th century described the village ″... it is a very filthy town and il kept.″ Boscastle harbour is a natural inlet protected by two stone harbour walls built in 1584 by Sir Richard Grenville (of Revenge).
+The 16th-century antiquary John Leland described the village as "a very filthy town and il kept".
+Boscastle harbour is a natural inlet protected by two stone harbour walls built in 1584 by Sir Richard Grenville (of the Revenge).
 It is the only significant harbour for 20 mi along the coast.
 Boscastle was once a small port (similar to many others on the north coast of Cornwall), importing limestone and coal, and exporting slate and other local produce.

 By 1848 the population was 807.

 In the early 20th century Boscastle hosted a street dance similar to the Helston Furry Dance, but it is unclear how old the tradition is or when this ceased.

 Boscastle was once a centre for slate quarrying which remained a viable industry until around the turn of the 20th century.
-The remains of four quarries scar the cliffs between Boscastle Harbour and Trevalga.
+The remains of four quarries are situated in the cliffs between Boscastle Harbour and Trevalga.